traefik/traefik/docs/configuration/commons.md

 ## Buffering

 In some cases request/buffering can be enabled for a specific backend.
-By enabling this, Træfik will read the entire request into memory (possibly buffering large requests into disk) and will reject requests that are over a specified limit.
+By enabling this, Traefik will read the entire request into memory (possibly buffering large requests into disk) and will reject requests that are over a specified limit.
 This may help services deal with large data (multipart/form-data for example) more efficiently and should minimise time spent when sending data to a backend server.

 For more information please check [oxy/buffer](http://godoc.org/github.com/vulcand/oxy/buffer) documentation.